whatifif/handgesture/README.md

 2. ### connecting a trained model to recognise a gesture in main program ( streamlined at real time)

 3. ### make a demo program
-   1. caculation program
+   a. caculation program
-   (2. running dinosaur )
+   b. running dinosaur ?

 4. ### prepare a presentation
-   1. introduction
+   a. introduction
-   2. creating data sets
+   b. creating data sets
-   3. training and testing
+   c. training and testing
-   4  demo part
+   d  demo part
-   5. summary and future work
+   e. summary and future work

 5. ### tracking a right hand for mouse